-The entity that will run the competitive bidding process - which may be you, a state procurement agency, or another entity that you have authorized to negotiate on your behalf with a Letter of Agency (LOA) - files an FCC Form 470 (Description of Services Requested and Certification) and must be prepared to receive and evaluate bids and negotiate with service providers.
+The entity that will run the competitive bidding process - which may be you, a state procurement agency, or another entity that you have authorized to negotiate on your behalf with a Letter of Agency (LOA) - certifies an FCC Form 470 (Description of Services Requested and Certification) in the E-rate Productivity Center (EPC) and must be prepared to receive and evaluate bids and negotiate with service providers.

-After the FCC Form 470 is certified and posted to the USAC website, USAC will issue an FCC Form 470 Receipt Notification Letter (RNL) to an entity's E-rate Productivity Center (EPC) account.
+After the FCC Form 470 is certified, USAC will issue an FCC Form 470 Receipt Notification Letter (RNL) in the entity's EPC News feed.
 Applicants can edit some fields in a certified FCC Form 470.
 Allowable changes include:

-If a consultant is assisting you with the application process, you must go to your organization profile in EPC, add your consultant in the "Manage Your Organization Relationships" area of your account, and identify your consultant on your FCC Form 470.
+If a consultant is assisting you with the application process, you must go to your organization profile in EPC, add your consultant in the Manage Your Organization Relationships area of your EPC account, and identify your consultant on your FCC Form 470.

-The entity filing an FCC Form 470 can issue a Request for Proposal (RFP) in addition to the FCC Form 470.
+The entity filing an FCC Form 470 can issue a request for proposal (RFP) in addition to the FCC Form 470.
 In general, an RFP is a formal bidding document that describes the project and requested services in sufficient detail so that potential bidders understand the scope, location, and any other requirements.
 However, we use "RFP" or "RFP document" generically to refer to any bidding document that describes your project and requested services in more detail than in the fields provided on the FCC Form 470.

 The entity filing the FCC Form 470 must ensure that the competitive bidding process is open and fair:

-Once the competitive bidding process has closed, the entity that filed the FCC Form 470 must evaluate the bids received and select the service provider(s) that will provide the requested services as described in the next step, Selecting Service Providers.
+Once the competitive bidding process has closed, the entity that filed the FCC Form 470 must evaluate the bids received and select the service provider(s) that will provide the requested services as described further in the next step, Selecting Service Providers.